-December 28, 2013 December 29, 2012
+January 3, 2015 2013

 Corporate Credit Exposure:

-Low risk \$ 31.7 \$ 41.1
+Low risk \$ 21.1 \$ 31.7

-Moderate risk 9.6 8.4
+Moderate risk 9.9 9.6

-High risk 12.8 15.8
+High risk 12.7 12.8

-Total \$ 54.1 \$ 65.3
+Total \$ 43.7 \$ 54.1

 The Company applies a consistent practice of establishing an allowance for notes that it feels may become uncollectible by monitoring the financial strength of its retailers.
 The collectability of certain notes is evaluated on an individual basis while the remaining notes are evaluated on a collective basis.
-The breakdown at December 28, 2013 and December 29, 2012 of notes evaluated individually versus notes evaluated collectively was as follows:
+The breakdown at January 3, 2015 and December 28, 2013 of notes evaluated individually versus notes evaluated collectively was as follows:

-December 28, 2013 December 29, 2012
+January 3, 2015 3 /

 Notes receivable:

-Ending balance individually evaluated for impairment \$ 9.2 \$ 11.9
+Ending balance individually evaluated for impairment \$ 9.4 \$ 9.2

-Ending balance collectively evaluated for impairment 44.9 53.4
+Ending balance collectively evaluated for impairment 34.3 44.9

-Ending principal balance \$ 54.1 \$ 65.3
+Ending principal balance \$ 43.7 \$ 54.1

-The Company has evaluated the collectability of the notes and has established an allowance for doubtful accounts of \$11.4 million and \$13.9 million at December 28, 2013 and December 29, 2012, respectively.
+The Company has evaluated the collectability of the notes and has established an allowance for doubtful accounts of \$10.9 million and \$11.4 million at January 3, 2015 and December 28, 2013, respectively.
 Management records the allowance for doubtful accounts based on the above information as well as judgments made considering a number of factors, primarily historical collection statistics, current member retailer credit information, the current economic environment and the offsetting amounts due to members for stock, notes, interest and declared and unpaid patronage distributions.
-The components of changes to the notes receivable allowance for doubtful accounts for 2013 and 2012 were as follows:
+The components of changes to the Notes receivable allowance for doubtful accounts for 2014 and 2013 were as follows:

-December 28, 2013 December 29, 2012
+January 3, 2015 December 28, 2013

 Allowance for doubtful accounts:

-Beginning balance \$ 13.9 \$ 12.1
+Beginning balance \$ 11.4 \$ 13.9

-Charge offs (2.9) -
+Charge offs - (2.9)

-Provision 0.4 1.1
+Provision 0.2 0.4

-Reclassifications to accounts receivable allowance for doubtful accounts (0.5) (1.0)
+Reclassifications to accounts receivable allowance for doubtful accounts (1.2) (0.5)

-Reclassifications from accounts receivable allowance for doubtful accounts 0.5 1.3
+Reclassifications from accounts receivable allowance for doubtful accounts 0.5 0.5

-Other - 0.4

-Ending balance \$ 11.4 \$ 13.9
+Ending balance \$ 10.9 \$ 11.4

 Notes bear interest at various rates based on the retailer's credit quality and are recorded at face value.
 Interest is recognized over the life of the note based on the outstanding balance and stated interest rate, which approximates the effective interest method.
-During fiscal years 2013, 2012 and 2011, \$2.3 million, \$2.4 million and \$2.5 million respectively, were recorded as interest income related to the notes.
+During fiscal years 2014, 2013 and 2012, \$1.8 million, \$2.3 million and \$2.4 million respectively, were recorded as interest income related to the notes.

 Generally, in the event a retailer cancels their membership with the Company, any outstanding notes receivable, and related allowance for doubtful accounts, are transferred to trade receivables and the retailer is billed for any unpaid principal and interest balances.
-In 2013 and 2012, \$3.7 million and \$7.1 million, respectively, of notes receivable were transferred to trade receivables as an event occurred which made the note due immediately.
-Upon transfer of the notes receivable to accounts receivable, \$0.5 million and \$1.0 million of the notes receivable allowance for doubtful accounts for December 28, 2013 and December 29, 2012, respectively, was transferred to the accounts receivable allowance for doubtful accounts to properly match the reserve against the asset on the Consolidated Balance Sheet.
+In fiscal 2014 and 2013, \$5.9 million and \$3.7 million, respectively, of Notes receivable were transferred to trade receivables as an event occurred which made the note due immediately.
+Upon transfer of the Notes receivable to Accounts receivable, \$1.2 million and \$0.5 million of the Notes receivable allowance for doubtful accounts was transferred to the Accounts receivable allowance for doubtful accounts to properly match the reserve against the asset on the Consolidated Balance Sheet.